-Additionally, our structured Agency MBS generally exhibit sensitivities to movements in interest rates different than our passhgengh MBS.
+Additionally, our structured Agency MBS generally exhibit sensitivities to movements in interest rates different than our pass-through Agency MBS.
 To the extent they do so, our structured Agency MBS may protect us against declines in the market value of our combined portfolio that result from adverse interest rate movements, although we cannot assure you that this will be the case.

 We account for TBA securities as derivative instruments.
-Gains and losses associated with TBA securities transactions are securities in the accompanying consolidated statements of operations.
+Gains and losses associated with TBA securities transactions are reported in gain (loss) on derivative instruments in the accompanying consolidated statements of operations.